Nikolai Siemens group - "Infectious Diseases"

 Streptococci cause a wide range of diseases including necrotizing skin and soft tissue infections.
 Until recently, biofilms were not recognized as a potential problem in streptococcal infections, as they are typically linked to chronic infections or associated with foreign devices.
 We observed “thick” biofilm communities in the skin tissue biopsies of several patients infected with streptococcal species.
 Moreover, these biofilm communities are of heterogenic multicellular nature.
 Confocal laser scanning microscopy (CLSM) analyses revealed that streptococcal biofilms consist of two subpopulations.
 First population, a potentially metabolically inactive, is permeable for cytosolic probing, while the second is not.
 Our data indicate that the second population is versatile in nature.
 It can remain within the biofilm structure or disperses to the surrounding tissue.
 In this project, we aim to metabolically profile these two distinct populations and mechanistically analyze the signaling.

 Project start: Nov.
-2022 | Main experimentator: Janine Neufend | Funding: DFG (German Research Foundation)
+2022 | Main experimentators: Katharina E. Folz & Constantin Klein | Funding: DFG (German Research Foundation)

-This research will be performed in close collaboration with Michael Lalk´s group (Institute of Biochemistry; Greifswald), international collaborators: Bård R. Kittang, Oddvar Oppegaard, Steinar Skrede (Haukeland University Hospital, Bergen, Norway), Anna Norrby-Teglund (Karolinska Institutet, Stockholm, Sweden), and national collaborators, including Sylvio Redanz (University Medicine Münster) and partners within the SPP 2389 priority program.
+This research is performed in close collaboration with Michael Lalk´s group (Institute of Biochemistry; Greifswald), international collaborators: Bård R. Kittang, Oddvar Oppegaard, Steinar Skrede (Haukeland University Hospital, Bergen, Norway), Anna Norrby-Teglund (Karolinska Institutet, Stockholm, Sweden), and national collaborators, including Sylvio Redanz (University Medicine Münster) and partners within the SPP 2389 priority program.

 Immune response manipulation by streptococci